 More details about Pierogi Fest

 Pierogi Fest is held the last full weekend in July.
-Dates for 2016 are July 29-31, with the parade on Friday at 7 p.m.
-Besides the parade and food vendors, Pierogi Fest includes the Mr. Pierogi Songfest, The Buscias’ Cooking Show, International Slovak Dancers, Pierogi Toss and a Pierogi Eating Contest.
+Dates for 2022 are July 29-31, with the Polka Parade on Friday at 7 p.m.
+Besides the parade and food vendors, Pierogi Fest includes a polka contest, the Buscia Cooking Show, Mr. Pierogi Song Fest with the Pieroguettes, Pierogi Toss and a Pierogi Eating Contest, and more.
 Check the web site for the full schedule.

 Disclosure: My visit to Northwest Indiana was hosted by the South Shore Convention & Visitors Authority.
 However, all opinions in this article are my own.